BehradToghi/HeyMercedes/README.md

-# Mercedes Benz Project - News Catcher
+# Mercedes Benz Project - HeyMercedes!
+Give me the latest news!
 # Author: Behrad Toghi, http://behrad.toghi.net

 This is a project for my internship application to #HeyMercedes team at MBRDNA, CA, USA.
 This simple web service takes a text or audio file as input and uses the Houndify SDK alongside with New York Times API to acquire popular news items as a JSON file.